UDOOboard/Bolt-Docs/docs/05_Accessories/01_Official_Accessories.md

 [Buy it from the shop](link coming soon)

 A beautiful metal case for your UDOO BOLT.
-<span class="label label-warning">Heads up!</span> Please notice that the case does not dissipate heat itself, but it allow the airflow to dissipate the board properly using the processor fan.
+<span class="label label-warning">Heads up!</span> Please notice that the case does not dissipate heat itself, but it allows the airflow to dissipate the board properly using the processor fan.

 Check the [mechanical drawing](http://download.udoo.org/files/UDOO_BOLT/mechanical_specs/UDOO_BOLT_metal_case_drawings.pdf) to see the case dimensions.